gallandarakhneorg/autolatex/README.txt

     *main file* : specifies the basename of the main TeX file to compile.
     This option is available only inside the project's configuration file.
     *generate images* : indicates if AutoLaTeX automatically generates the figures.
-Accepted values: "yes" or "no"
+Accepted values: yes or no
     *image directory* : Specify the directories inside which AutoLaTeX will find the pictures which must be processed by the translators.
 Each time this option is put on the command line, a directory is added inside the